Qualified Workers’ Compensation Benefits Attorney For Chicago Clients

 In Illinois, most businesses are required by law to have workers’ compensation insurance that provides benefits to their employees who suffer work-related injuries.
 As an employee, you may be entitled to significant financial compensation, and collecting this compensation could be critical to ensuring that you do not suffer the financial consequences of being injured on the job.
-Workers’ compensation provides no-fault benefits, which means that your employer is required to pay regardless of the cause of the accident (with only limited exceptions).
+Workers’ comp provides no-fault benefits, which means that your employer is required to pay regardless of the cause of the accident (with only limited exceptions).

 Trying to understand your rights under workers’ compensation can be confusing, and the process for claiming benefits is even more difficult to follow.
 As a result, many employees end up losing benefits that they deserved.
-To avoid costly mistakes, you should have an experienced workers’ compensation lawyer on your side.
+To avoid costly mistakes, you should have an experienced benefits lawyer on your side.
 At Malman Law, we have been helping injured workers in the Chicago area since 1994.
 We can help to make sure that you receive maximum benefits for your injury.

 What Benefits are Available Under Workers’ Compensation in Illinois?